zuozhenggh/learning-library/solutions-library/jde-move-improve/setup/setup.md

-# Lab 1: Set Up OCI for JDE Trial Edition Deployment
+# Set Up OCI for JDE Trial Edition Deployment

 ### About this Workshop